-Also known as a strata, Christmas Morning Wife Saver is rich and creamy, light and airy from the eggs, and cheesy and crispy from the corn cereal topping, almost like eating pemeal bacon and french toast all at the same time.
-Putting a Chef Sous Chef spin on a 1980's housewife secret, we passed on the traditional white bread of this dish for sourdough, swapped the ham for back bacon, added in jalapeños for flavour, skipped the “special” cereal for “real” corn cereal, and opted for an elevated duo of Canadian cheeses.
+Putting a Chef Sous Chef spin on a 1980's housewife secret, we passed on the traditional white bread of this dish for sourdough, swapped the ham for back bacon, added in jalapeños for flavour, old cheddar for sharpness and sweetened corn cereal to complement this savoury breakfast casserole

 Christmas Morning Wife Saver

 - 200 g Sharp Cheddar Cheese shredded (about 2 ½ cups)

 - 12 large slices sourdough bread crusts removed

 - 2 ½ cups whole milk

 - 1 jalapeño pepper seeds removed and diced (about ¼ cup)

 - ½ small onion diced (about ¼ cup)